sumner42/utils/README.md

-Long time developer, lead, sysadmin, now retired, and looking to have a little fun.
+Long time developer/lead/sysadmin now retired and looking to have a little fun.